 Political disillusionment and angst is widespread and bipartisan.
 Certainly, the coming election carries weighty implications for the future of the country.
 A due amount of anxiety is allowed, but how has fear become the preeminent tone of today’s political discourse?
 And how, exactly, is the electorate to react?

 The answer begins with the recognition that the paranoia problem isn’t partisan.
-Neither Republicans nor Democrats, nor conservative or liberal ideologies, have a monopoly on a fear.
+Neither Republicans nor Democrats, neither conservative nor liberal ideologies, have a monopoly on a fear.
 Today’s political conversations are just as likely to include calumnies from the Left about a supposed Republican “war on women” as conservative warnings of a communist economic overhaul.
 Deeming one party the “party of fear” is its own form of propaganda.

-Any solely political examination of fear is incomplete because this emotion is the subject of such a vast theological history.
+Any solely political examination of fear is incomplete, because this emotion is the subject of such a vast theological history.
 Old Testament writers consistently identify fear as the proper response to God.
 Psalm 111:10 and Proverbs 9:10 state plainly, “The fear of the Lord is the beginning of wisdom.”
-Qoheleth, the speaker in Ecclesiastes, concludes that man’s final duty is to “Fear God and keep his commandments” (Eccl.
+Qoheleth, the speaker in Ecclesiastes, concludes that man’s final duty is to “fear God and keep his commandments” (Eccl.
 12:13).

 Of course, the Old Testament brand of fear is something entirely different from the type espoused in political advertisements.
-The Catholic Encyclopedia not only differentiates between grave fear (metus gravis) and petty worry (fetus levis), it makes a third distinction: metus reverensalis, a variety of fear that stresses reverence, respect and trust.
+The Catholic Encyclopedia not only differentiates between grave fear (metus gravis) and petty worry (fetus levis), but it makes a third distinction: metus reverensalis, a variety of fear that stresses reverence, respect, and trust.
 This is the sort of fear promoted in the Old Testament.
 It’s what John Calvin meant when he wrote, “Without the fear of God, men do not even observe justice and charity among themselves.”

 Like the Founding Fathers, Calvin recognized the dignity of the individual.
 It stems from humanity’s created nature in the image of God.
 This imago Dei recognition is what’s absent when fearful reverence in political banter is reduced to fear-mongering.

-So perhaps what today’s political landscape needs is not a prohibition on fear, but a reclaimed sense of fear—more metus reverensalis than fetus levis.
+So perhaps what today’s political landscape needs is not a prohibition on fear, but a reclaimed sense of fear — more metus reverensalis than fetus levis.
 This is the fear that’s found in America’s cultural DNA.
 It’s present, not over the airwaves or behind a bully pulpit, but in the country’s Judeo-Christian backbone.
 Only when that reverential sense of fear is restored to our nation’s politics can we experience a society marked by justice and charity.